davsec-teaching/ECS160-Winter2025/homework/Homework-4.md

 use?)_

 3. Use design patterns to compute the statistics.
 These design pattern classes should visit each post and reply for all top-level posts and threads in `input.json` and compute the required statistic. _(Which design pattern should you use?
-How many classes did you create?
-Can you reduce the number of classes created using another design pattern?
-What was the final number of classes you had to create?_)
+How many classes did you create?_)

 #### Extend HW1